witnessmenow/ESP32-Trinity/README.md

 ## Support

-If you can't find what you need or have some additional questions, feel free to:
+If you can't find what you need or have some additional questions or suggestions, feel free to:

 - [Ask on my Discord](https://discord.gg/2enC6GW) - This will be the fastest as other helpful makers can jump in too!
 - Raise a Github Issue here